 Biography

-An expert in movement and neurodiversity, Dr. Cheryl Glazebrook’s is interested in understanding the processes of multisensory-motor integration to develop an understanding of perceptual-motor performance in individuals with developmental disorders as well as neurological disorders and injuries.
+An expert in movement and neurodiversity, Dr. Cheryl Glazebrook is interested in understanding the processes of multisensory-motor integration to develop an understanding of perceptual-motor performance and improve motor skill learning in diverse populations, including autism, older adults and acquired brain injury.

 Education